 - The actions that might be taken to increase the economic development and job creation potential of these activities in urban areas

 We are currently identifying and contacting cities around the country that have begun making investments in green infrastructure projects and programs.
-Cities involved in JFF’s study include Ann Arbor (MI), Austin (TX), Charlotte (NC), Denver (CO), Lincoln (NE), and Porland (OR).
+Cities involved in JFF’s study include Ann Arbor (MI), Austin (TX), Charlotte (NC), Denver (CO), Lincoln (NE), and Portland (OR).

 We are partnering with Cornell University’s Institute for Compensation Studies at the ILR School.
 In addition, we are collaborating with an outstanding national advisory group with representatives from the federal government, business and professional associations, environmental organizations, green job advocacy groups, and education/training programs.